thempen/open-simulation-interface-csharp/README.md

 1. Make sure to have python 3 installed on your machine.

-2. Clone the repository and navigate to the root directory.
+2. Clone the repository (recursive).

 3. Add the following code to the `.csproj` file to generate the C# files from the `.proto` files.
 This makes sure, that the required version dependencies are installed and the C# files are generated from the `.proto` files before building the project.